LakinduQA/sqe_cw/docs/presentation/PROJECT-OVERVIEW.md

 ## Simple Summary

 > We tested an online shopping website by creating 40 test cases and automating 30 of them.
-We found 1 bug where entering negative quantity removes products without warning.
-The website passed 98.6% of tests and is ready for release with the condition that this bug is fixed later.
+We found 4 defects (1 High, 3 Medium) including issues with search functionality and products that cannot be added to cart.
+The website passed 98.6% of tests and is ready for release with the condition that the High severity bug is prioritized for fix.